Address: Park Street, Woodstock, Oxfordshire, OX20 1SN

-I stumbled across this place during a google search for museums on World War 1 (Lilian’s current topic at school).
+I stumbled across the Soldiers Of Oxfordshire Museum during a google search for museums on World War 1 (Lilian’s current topic at school).
 We had never heard of it before but we decided to give it a try and see what it was like so yesterday, as it was half term, off we went.
 I am so glad we did as this place is fantastic!!

 As you walk in the door you are greeted by a large cannon in reception which fires every hour (not too loud), it’s a very impressive piece!
 The receptionist was lovely and gave us a map of the museum and a clipboard with several different treasure hunts on for the kids to have a go at as they walked around the museum.

 When we entered the main part of the museum the first thing we found was an assortment of dressing up clothes for the kids (and adults!) to try on.
 There were various different army outfits and hats to try out which was great fun.

 There are life sized models of soldiers in modern day army gear with information about the equipment they use, including a real modern day 12 hour ration pack and also a boat with a video of where and why it would be used.
 Cody particularly enjoyed this and I liked the fact that it was something we hadn’t seen before.
 There were bullet proof vests and other gear for the children to try on which were from modern day uniforms used in Afghanistan.
 We also found headset radios which you could try on and talk to each other through, just as soldiers would who were out in the field.
 I was amazed how clearly we could hear each other!